lipiridi/spotless-applier/PRE_COMMIT_CHECK.md

 The IntelliJ IDEA 2025.1 release allows users to run any custom toolâ€”such as the "spotlessApply" taskâ€”as a pre-commit check via Run Configuration, making the old plugin-provided mechanism obsolete for both Maven and Gradle projects.
-Below is a step-by-step Markdown guide for project contributors on configuring Spotless as a pre-commit check in IntelliJ IDEA 2025.1.
+Below is a step-by-step guide to setting up Spotless as a pre-commit check in IntelliJ IDEA 2025.1.

 ## Guide: Configure Spotless Apply in IntelliJ IDEA 2025.1